 Outsourcing to freelancers versus independent contractors

-Freelancers are often individuals who can work without a contract and only for a short period of time.
+Freelancers are often individuals who can work without a contract and only for a short period.
 On the other hand, independent contractors usually stay with a client for a long time, often rendering 40 hours a week.

 More likely than not, independent contractors and freelancers are often cheaper than even part-time salaried staff.